particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### JSON tool 2024-01-24

+There's always been a JSON verifier and encoder in the [JSON docs](/firmware/best-practices/json/#try-it-) but now it's available as standalone [JSON tool](tools/developer-tools/json/) making it easier to find.
+There is also a new option to convert a JSON object into a C++ string.

+### Singleton class generator tool 2024-01-24

+There's always been a tool to create a single class template (optionally with threading and locking), but it was hidden in the [singleton docs](/firmware/software-design/singleton/) but now it also exists as a standalone [singleton class generator tool](/tools/developer-tools/class-generator/) making it easier to find.

 ### Device OS 5.7.0 2024-01-24

 Device OS 5.7.0 is now available in Device Restore DFU, Device Restore JTAG, hex file generator, and release note viewer.